minyez/minyez.github.io/_posts/2024-11-24-convention-of-angular-part-of-atomic-basis-functions.md

 It seems to share the same order as ABACUS, but the phase and transformation matrix from CSH are not clear at first glance.
 [MOKIT](https://gitlab.com/jxzou/mokit/-/blob/master/mokit/lib/py2orca.py)
-provides an `py2orca` API to call ORCA\'s utility program [`orca_2mkl`](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/utilities.html#orca-2mkl-old-molekel-as-well-as-molden-inputs).
+provides an `py2orca` API to call ORCA's utility program [`orca_2mkl`](https://www.faccts.de/docs/orca/6.0/manual/contents/detailed/utilities.html#orca-2mkl-old-molekel-as-well-as-molden-inputs).
 To fully understand the order and phase convention, I am afraid that one has to dive into this tool.